mblwhoi/drupal_faceted_search/README.txt

 - Taxonomy Facets: This modules allows users to search content through taxonomy.
-Any vocabulary can become a facet that can be used to refine the current query.
+Any vocabulary can become a facet that can be used to refine the current search.

-- Content Type Facet: This module adds a facet that allows users to refine the current query based on content type.
+- Content Type Facet: This module allows users to refine the current search based on content type.

-- Author Facet: This module adds a facet that allows users to refine the current query based on content author.
+- Author Facet: This module allows users to refine the current search based on content author.

-- Date Authored Facet: This module allows users to refine the current query based on content creation date.
+- Date Authored Facet: This module allows users to refine the current search based on content creation date.

 Hopefully, many more facets will be developed.
 The API is meant to make it easy